|

 Pattern number two, 'Walk the dog': You must get a good movement going to

 it, a back and forth action like a spook gets, if you have worked those.
-A
+(Do

-cadence that you begin and the effect is to almost walk it in the same place
+cadence that almost 'walks it' in the same place

 Now to accomplish this 'walk the dog' pattern, or the hop pattern for that